Rudxain/dotfiles/README.md

-# Rudxain’s .files
+# Rudxain's .files

 <div align=center><img src=icon.svg width=50% height=50%></div>

 ## Installation

-**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
+**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don't want or need.
+Don't blindly use my settings unless you know what that entails.
 Use at your own risk!

 ### Using Git and the bootstrap script